Compare car insurance for business use

 Do you need business car insurance?
 Here's everything you need to know about driving a personal vehicle to your job and/or for business use, whether you're self-employed or working for a company.

-- If you use your car for your job for anything other than driving to a single place of work you almost certainly need business car insurance
+- If you use your car for anything other than driving to a single place of work, you almost certainly need business car insurance

 - Don't assume you're covered for lift sharing – some insurers exclude this

-- Be honest and accurate with your level of business use - this will help you compare appropriate policies
+- Be honest and accurate with your level of business use – this'll help you compare appropriate policies

 - Company cars and work cars should be insured by your employer, but it's always worth checking